mikopos/mikopos.github.io/_posts/2025-02-05-from-25-secdonds-to-lighting-fast.md

    Illustrate where MongoDB might do an `IXSCAN` or `COLLSCAN`.

 2. **Compound Index**
-   Demonstrate how `(userId, status, date.dateTime)` in one index covers both filtering and sorting.
+   Demonstrate how `(userId, status, date)` in one index covers both filtering and sorting.

 3. **Virtual Threads**
    Sketch how multiple I/O-blocking tasks fit on a small pool of OS threads when using Loom.